katiestar99/ansible/docs/docsite/rst/scenario_guides/kubernetes_scenarios/k8s_intro.rst

 To use the modules, you'll need the following:

-- Run Ansible from source.
+- Run Assible from source.
 For assistance, view :ref:`from_source`.
 - `OpenShift Rest Client <https://github.com/openshift/openshift-restclient-python>`_ installed on the host that will execute the modules.

 Installation
 ============

-The Kubernetes modules are part of the `Ansible Kubernetes collection <https://github.com/ansible-collections/community.kubernetes>`_.
+The Kubernetes modules are part of the `Assible Kubernetes collection <https://github.com/assible-collections/community.kubernetes>`_.

 To install the collection, run the following:

 .. code-block:: bash

-    $ ansible-galaxy collection install community.kubernetes
+    $ assible-galaxy collection install community.kubernetes

 Authenticating with the API